Stop All That Jazz

 Stop All That Jazz is an album by singer and songwriter Leon Russell.
-The album was recorded in 1974 at Leon Russell's House Studio in Tulsa, Oklahoma; Paradise Studios in Tia Juana, Oklahoma; Pete's Place in Nashville, Tennessee; and Shelter The Church Studio, in Tulsa.
+The album was recorded in 1974 at Russell's House Studio in Tulsa, Oklahoma; Paradise Studios in Tia Juana, Oklahoma; Pete's Place in Nashville, Tennessee; and Shelter The Church Studio, in Tulsa.
 Stop All That Jazz is Russell's sixth solo album.

-The Gap Band, a funky group of Tulsans, backed Leon on the Stop All That Jazz album.
-Through the Stop All That Jazz album Leon introduced the world to The Gap Band.
-The Gap Band then released their debut album Magician's Holiday on Leon's Shelter Records label.
-Later Leon played piano on the group's 1977 The Gap Band release.
+The Gap Band, a funky group of Tulsans, backed Russell on the Stop All That Jazz album.
+Through the Stop All That Jazz album Russell introduced the world to The Gap Band.
+The Gap Band then released its debut album Magician's Holiday on Russell's Shelter Records label.
+Later Russell played piano on the group's 1977 The Gap Band release.